spacepy/dbprocessing/functional_test/README.md

 How to run this:
 ----------------
-Eventually, this will be a full unittest suite and will simply be run that way, but for now scripts/functionalTest.sh will execute the needed scripts to run the entire dbprocessing chain.
+Eventually, this will be a full unittest suite and will simply be run that way, but for now functionalTest.py will execute the needed scripts to run the entire dbprocessing chain.

 Relation to unit tests:
 -----------------------
-The unit tests run assuming the state of the database AFTER the functional tests are run.
+The unit tests run assuming the state of the database and directories AFTER the functional tests are run.
 This is the state that's checked in to the repository.
-The first step of the functional test is to remove the output files and db, and create new ones.

-Ultimately the functional test should be updated to not affect the state of the working directory and the unit tests updated to match appropriately.
+The functional test does not use the actual state in the repo (it works in a temporary directory.)
+The relevant state can be copied from the temporary directory after a functional run if necessary

 Revisions:
 ----------
-1-June-2016 Myles Johnson: Initial revision 14-October-2019 Jon Niehof: Notes on relationship to unit tests.
+1-June-2016 Myles Johnson: Initial revision 14-October-2019 Jon Niehof: Notes on relationship to unit tests; updated
+                            for new isolated functional test.